 \section{Abstract}

 Asking good questions is an essential ability for both human and machine intelligence.
-However, existing neural question generation approaches mainly focus on the short factoid type of answers.
-In this paper, we propose a neural question generator, {\modelname}, to bridge this gap.
-We combine 9 question answering datasets with diverse answer types, including yes/no, multiple-choice, extractive, and abstractive answers, to train a single generative model.
-We show with empirical results that our model outperforms existing work in both seen and unseen domains and can generate questions with different cognitive levels when conditioned on different answer types.
-Our code is released and well-integrated with the Huggingface library to facilitate various downstream applications.
+However, existing neural question generation approaches mainly focus on short factoid type of answers.
+In this paper, we introduce a neural question generator, {\modelname}, to bridge this gap.
+We combine nine question answering datasets with diverse answer types, including yes/no, multiple-choice, extractive, and abstractive answers, to train a single generative model.
+We show with empirical results that our model outperforms existing work in both seen and unseen domains, and can generate questions with different cognitive levels when conditioned on different answer types.
+We run a human evaluation study to assess the quality of generated questions and find that {\modelname} outperforms the next best model by 10\%.
+Our code and model checkpoints will be released and integrated with the HuggingFace library to facilitate various downstream applications.